pwnapplehat/PwnOffsetPatcher/README.md

 ---

-## How to Use PwnOffsetPatcherApp
+## How to Use PwnOffsetPatcher

-### Step 1: Download & Install PwnOffsetPatcherApp
+### Step 1: Download & Install PwnOffsetPatcher

 #### Windows

-1. Download the latest `PwnOffsetPatcherApp.exe` from the [releases](https://github.com/pwnapplehat/PwnOffsetPatcher/releases).
+1. Download the latest `PwnOffsetPatcher.exe` from the [releases](https://github.com/pwnapplehat/PwnOffsetPatcher/releases).
 2. Run the executable file.

 #### macOS

-1. Download the latest `PwnOffsetPatcherApp.dmg` from the [releases](https://github.com/pwnapplehat/PwnOffsetPatcher/releases).
+1. Download the latest `PwnOffsetPatcher.dmg` from the [releases](https://github.com/pwnapplehat/PwnOffsetPatcher/releases).
-2. Open the `.dmg` file and move the PwnOffsetPatcherApp to your Applications folder.
+2. Open the `.dmg` file and move the PwnOffsetPatcher to your Applications folder.
-3. Open the PwnOffsetPatcherApp from your Applications folder.
+3. Open the PwnOffsetPatcher from your Applications folder.

 ### Step 2: Launch the App

-- Open **PwnOffsetPatcherApp**.
+- Open **PwnOffsetPatcher**.
 - The main window will display several tabs: **Select Game**, **Select Version**, **Select Hacks**, and **Progress**.

 ### Step 3: Game Selection